 Over recent years, our Trust of schools have also sent children to Blythe Bridge High School, Denstone College, Thomas Alleyne’s High School and other State and Private High Schools both locally and further afield.

 Whichever High School you choose will offer transition days and events, and here at The Moorlands Primary Federation, we will happily support your child’s attendance at these to ease their move to secondary education… wherever that may be.

-School dinners currently cost £2.30 per day for a main meal and dessert.
+School dinners currently cost £2.60 per day (as of 18th April 2023) for a main meal and dessert.

 The cost of these nutritious meals should be paid on Mondays for the week in advance (you are able to choose if you wish for your child to receive school meals on certain days and not the whole week).
+Payment is requested to be made via the Arbor system (details available from the school office).
 Any cheques should be made payable to: ‘The Moorlands Primary Federation’.